Ponte Lambro

 Ponte Lambro (Brianzöö: Punt [ˈpũːt]) is a comune (municipality) in the Province of Como in the Italian region Lombardy, located about 40 km north of Milan and about 12 km east of Como.

 Ponte Lambro borders the following municipalities: Caslino d'Erba, Castelmarte, Erba.

 Demographic evolution

+Sports

+The Associazione Sportiva Dilettantistica Pontelambrese, commonly known as Pontelambrese, is an amateur football club founded on July 26, 1974 and based in Ponte Lambro.